Orgelbüchlein: Christmas BWV 603–612

 The melody of Vom Himmel hoch was published in 1539.
 The hymn was performed throughout the Christmas period, particularly during nativity plays.
 Many composers set it to music for both chorus and organ: closest to Bach's time, Pachelbel and Johann Walther wrote chorale preludes.
 Bach's use of the hymn in his choral works includes the Magnificat, BWV 243 and 3 settings in the Christmas Oratorio, BWV 248.
 Apart from BWV 606, his organ settings include the early chorale preludes BWV 701 and 702 from the Kirnberger Collection and BWV 738 from the Neumeister Collection; the five Canonic Variations, BWV 769 were composed towards the end of his life.

 The chorale prelude BWV 606 is written for single manual and pedal with the cantus firmus in the soprano part.
 As in all his other organ settings, Bach changed the rhythmic structure of the melody by drawing out the initial upbeats to long notes.
 This contrasts with Bach's choral settings and the chorale preludes of Pachelbel and Walther, which follow the natural rhythm of the hymn.
 In BWV 606, the rhythm is further obscured by the cadences of the second and final lines falling on the third beat of the bar.
 The accompaniment on the keyboard is built from semiquaver motifs, made up of four-note groups of suspirans semiquavers (starting with a rest or "breath").
 These include turning figures and ascending or descending scales all presented in the first bar.
 The semiquaver figures, sometimes in parallel thirds or sixths, run continuously throughout the upper parts, including the soprano part, further obscuring the melody.
 Below the upper voices, there is a striding pedal part in quavers with alternate footing.
-In the two closing bars, there is a fleeting appearance of figures usually associated with crucifixion chorales, such as Da Jesu an dem Kreuzer stund, BWV 621: semiquaver cross motifs in the upper parts above delayed or dragging entries in the pedal.
+In the two closing bars, there is a fleeting appearance of figures usually associated with crucifixion chorales, such as Da Jesus an dem Kreuzer stund, BWV 621: semiquaver cross motifs in the upper parts above delayed or dragging entries in the pedal.